- Every eligible registered voter in California may vote in every election.

 If you are eligible to vote, you may cast a ballot at your polling place on Election Day by 8:00 pm regardless of any other action you may have taken, OR HAVE MISSED THE REGISTRATION DEADLINE.
 It will be a provisional ballot and will be counted last and only IF you have not voted elsewhere in this election.
 Call the Elections Office for more information at 1-800-722-8683, Ext.
 7 to speak to a person, Mon – Fri, 8 am-5 pm, closed noon – 1 pm.

-Mailed registration applications to vote must be Postmarked by May 23, 2022 (must arrive by May 31st) or You can “conditionally” register and vote at the same time in person at your county elections office during open hours after the 15-day voter registration deadline of May 23rd and before 8 pm on election day.
+REGISTER EARLY.
+Mailed registration applications to vote in the Primary Election must be Postmarked according to the deadline determined by the county.
+You can “conditionally” register and vote at the same time in person at your county elections office during open hours after the 15-day voter registration deadline and before 8 pm on election day.

-Vote By Mail ballots will be mailed out 29 days prior to election day (approx May 9, 2022).
-Information about Voting By Mail: https://countyofsb.org/care/elections/voting/mail.sbc
+Vote By Mail ballots for the Primary Election will be mailed out 29 days prior to election day.

 – Visit the Santa Barbara County Elections Office website to update voting information or apply for registration to vote and other current voting information: https://countyofsb.org/care/elections/registration.sbc